androidyue/octopress/source/_posts/2014-05-21-check-if-a-thread-is-main-thread-in-android.markdown

 	return myLooper == mainLooper;
 }
 ```
-And Now we run this test case.
-And of course we assume that the following code is running in the main thread.
+Now we run this test case.
+Of course we assume that the following code is running in the main thread.
 ```java
 Log.i(LOGTAG, "testInMainThread inMainThread=" + isInMainThread());
 ```